 Arthritis Research Funding Opportunities

 Extensive research is underway to better understand the genesis and progression of arthritis.
 Dr. Neil Segal focuses on ways to use common imaging techniques, like X‑rays, CT scans or MRIs to generate maps of the stress on the cartilage in the knee joint.
-Research continues to help adults and youths cope with this disease that can feel debilitating.
+Research continues to help adults and youths cope with this disease which can feel debilitating.

-To support the writing of useful articles about this topic, ClinicalPosters sells human anatomy charts, scientific posters, and other products online.
+To support the writing of useful articles about rheumatology, ClinicalPosters sells human anatomy charts, scientific posters, and other products online.
 You may sponsor specific articles or remit a small donation.

-ClinicalPosters sells human anatomy charts, scientific posters, and other products online to offset expense of the writing useful articles about this topic.
+ClinicalPosters sells human anatomy charts, scientific posters, and other products online to offset expense of the writing useful articles about rheumatology.
 Slide extra posters into DeuPair Frames without removing from the wall.

-Show your support by donating, shopping for ClinicalPins, or leaving an encouraging comment to keep the work going.
+Show your support by donating, shopping for ClinicalPins, or leaving an encouraging comment to keep the research going.

-To support the writing of useful articles about this topic, ClinicalPosters sells human anatomy charts, scientific posters, and other products online.
+To support the writing of useful articles about rheumatology, ClinicalPosters sells human anatomy charts, scientific posters, and other products online.
 You may sponsor specific articles or remit a small donation.

-ClinicalPosters sells human anatomy charts, scientific posters, and other products online to offset expense of the writing useful articles about this topic.
+ClinicalPosters sells human anatomy charts, scientific posters, and other products online to offset expense of the writing useful articles about rheumatology.
 Slide extra posters into DeuPair Frames without removing from the wall.

 ClinicalPosters sells human anatomy charts, scientific posters, and other products online.
 You may remit a small donation.

-You can support the writing of useful articles about this topic by sponsoring specific articles or remitting a small donation.
+You can support the writing of useful articles about rheumatology by sponsoring specific articles or remitting a small donation.
 Visible content is optimized for device size.